thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 }
 ```

-Keep in mind Compass already provides some great [cross-browser mixins](http://compass-style.org/reference/compass/css3/) for CSS3.
+Keep in mind that Compass already provides some great [cross-browser mixins](http://compass-style.org/reference/compass/css3/) for CSS3.
 Style transition is one of them.

 #### Extends
 SASS lets you inherit common styles.
-A practical example would be styling buttons.
+A practical example is styling buttons.
 Buttons might have common styling, but differ in color or size.

 ```scss
 // This is a SASS comment